AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 Preview Adobe Express add-on SDK documentation while you wait to [join our private beta](https://adobe.com/go/express-developer).

-# Common Use Case Examples
+# Implementing Common Use Cases
 This set of how to's for popular use cases will help you explore and discover the capabilities of our add-ons platform.
 You will find common use cases along with code snippets that you can use to quickly get started with our add-on SDK.
 Along with these how to's, we also provide a set of [code samples](samples.md) that provide more extensive usage for each case.

 ## Importing Content
-Importing content into the document is one of the most popular use cases, since it allows a user to add content retrieved from a third-party service, or their local hard drive, directly into their designs quickly and easily.
-You can use this feature in your add-ons using one of the function examples below.
+Importing content into a design is one of the most popular use cases, since it allows a user to add content retrieved from a third-party service or their local hard drive, directly into their designs quickly and easily.
+You can use the following examples to help you implement this feature in your add-on.
+The first function shows how to implement adding an image directly from a `blob` object, and the second shows how to implement it by fetching an image via a URL first.

 ```js
 // Reference to the active document